which07/mortar/README.md

-# Mortar CLI
+# Mortar Development Framework

-The Mortar CLI lets you run Hadoop jobs on the Mortar service.
+The Mortar Development Framework lets you run Hadoop jobs on the Mortar service.

 # Setup